artur9010/charts/renterd/README.md

 - disables logging inside renterd, you already have all of this on stdout so why duplicate it?

 ## Changelog

+### 1.4.0 - Breaking change, removal of bitnami/mysql dependency
+- Removed bitnami/mysql helm chart dependency due to https://github.com/bitnami/containers/issues/83267.
+You are now required to create mysql server by yourself or use sqlite.
+Fuck you broadcom.
+- Upgraded renterd to `2.5.0`

 ### 1.3.11
 - Upgraded mysql chart to `13.0.2`, also reduced max_connections and buffer size.